Katoan/Clicker/README.md

 * ~~Generate a timer based autoclicker~~
 * ~~Generate event based refresh methods to various changing parts of the page~~

+To Do MORE!:
+* Add other types of items that increase click effect

 Fixes:
 * Fixed the OWNED list functionality to be more concise
 * Fixed the hover and selectability of the shop hovers